kavrillon/fo-monitoring/README.md

 - release: how to do minor/major releases ?
 - log
 - PWA testing: perfs of appshell/cache
-- replace .js- by data attr
 - `willchange` review
 - to test: deploy:ghPages when bower deps (for this reactivate bower in gulp tasks imagemin, 6to5, build & co)
 - to test: livereload: images
-- refacto: move js for templates in dedicated js files ?
 - postcss ?